Table Of Content

 Checking Account

-Ally is unusual in that it has an interest paying checking account.
+Ally is unusual in that it has an interest-paying checking account.
 You can earn 0.25% on your account balance while enjoying no maintenance fees.

-The Axos checking account is also fee free and while the Essential checking does not pay interest, you can upgrade to the Axos Rewards checking that pays 1% interest, you simply need a $50 minimum deposit to open the account.
-There is also the option to upgrade to Cash Back checking that pays up to 1% cash back on your purchases, again with a $50+ minimum deposit.
+The Axos checking account is also fee-free.
+While the Essential checking does not pay interest, you can upgrade to the Axos Rewards checking, which pays 1% interest.
+You simply need a $50 minimum deposit to open the account.

 Axos Bank | Ally Bank | |